Mandelbulb, Mandelbrot, Mandelring and Hopfbrot: Appendix B: the Douady-Hubbard proof

 \begin{proof} Use the same estimates as in the previous proof: the maps $(c,z) \mapsto \phi_n(c,z)$ are analytic and the infinite product converges absolutely and uniformly on a neighborhood $U$ of $0$. \end{proof}

 \begin{lemma} The Julia set $J_c$ is a compact nonempty set. \end{lemma}

 \begin{proof} (i) The Julia set is bounded: the Lemma of Boettcher-Fatou implies that every point $z$ with large enough $|z|$ converges to $\infty$.
 This means that a whole neighborhood $U$ of $z$ escapes to $\infty$.
-In other words, the family ${\mathcal{F}}=\{f_c^n\}_{n \in N}$ is normal, because every sequence in ${\mathcal{F}}$ converges to the constant function $\infty$. \\
+In other words, the family ${\mathcal{F}}=\{f_c^n\}_{n \in N}$ is normal, because every sequence in ${\mathcal{F}}$ converges to the constant function taking the value $\infty$. \\

-(ii) The Julia set is closed: this follows from the definition, because the Fatou set $F_c$ is open. \\
+(ii) The Julia set is closed: this follows from the definition, because the Fatou set $F_c$ is open and the complement of an open set is closed. \\

 (iii) Assume the Julia set was empty.
 The family ${\mathcal{F}}=\{f_c^n\}$ would be normal on $\overline{C}$.
 This means that for any sequence $f_n$ in ${\mathcal{F}}$, there is a subsequence $f_{n_k}$ converging to an analytic function $f:\overline{C} \to \overline{C}$.
 Because such a function can have only finitely many zeros and poles, it must be a rational function $P/Q$, where $P,Q$ are polynomials.
 If $f_{n_k} \to f$, there are eventually the same number of zeros of $f_{n_k}$ and $f$.
 But the number of zeros of $f_{n_k}$ (counted with multiplicity) grows monotonically.
 This contradiction makes $J_c=\emptyset$ impossible. \end{proof}